 If you want to manually compile the SDK, clone it locally, and run the following commands in the root directory of the repository:

-Compiled frameworks will be in 2 archives:
+Compiled frameworks will be in multiple archives inside the

 Using Parse as a sub-project